Office of the Under Secretary for Economic Affairs, Department of Commerce.

 Notice of public meeting.

-The Under Secretary for Economic Affairs announces the second meeting of the American Workforce Policy Advisory Board (Advisory Board).
+The Office of the Under Secretary for Economic Affairs announces the seventh meeting of the American Workforce Policy Advisory Board (Advisory Board).
 Discussions of the Advisory Board will include its progress toward achieving the goals set at its inaugural meeting on March 6, 2019, as well as other Advisory Board matters.
-The meeting will take place in Charlotte, NC, on Tuesday, June 18, 2019.

-The meeting will be in the Foundation For The Carolinas, 220 North Tryon Street, Charlotte, NC 28202 (https://www.fftc.org/).
+The meeting will be held at the Eisenhower Executive Office Building, 1650 Pennsylvania Ave.
+NW, Washington, DC 20502.
 The meeting is open to the public via audio conference technology.
 Audio instructions will be prominently posted on the Advisory Board homepage at: https://www.commerce.gov/americanworker/american-workforce-policy-advisory-board.
 Please note: The Advisory Board website will maintain the most current information on the meeting agenda, schedule, and location.
 These items may be updated without further notice in the Federal Register.

 Start Further Info

 Sabrina Montes, c/o Office of Under Secretary for Economic Affairs, Department of Commerce, 1401 Constitution Avenue NW, Washington, DC 20230, (301) 278-9268, or firstname.lastname@example.org.

 The Secretary of Commerce and the Advisor to the President overseeing the Office of Economic Initiatives serve as the co-chairs of the Advisory Board.
 In addition to the co-chairs, the Advisory Board comprises 25 members that represent various sectors of the economy.
 The Board advises the National Council for the American Worker.

 The September meeting will include updates on implementation of the Call to Action from the May 2020 meeting and recommendations from prior meetings, and discussions of new recommendations under the four main goals of the Advisory Board: